"SIMPLICITY IS THE KEY NOTE OF ALL TRUE ELEGANCE"

 The streets, the art, every nook and corner of this beautiful city has ‘love’ written all over it.
 You will fall in love all over again with life.
-Paris is known for its exquisite architecture, roadside cafes and food (French bread, macaroons and pastries anyone?).
+Paris is known for its exquisite architecture, roadside cafes and food (French bread, macaroons, and pastries anyone?).
 It is the art and architecture of this city that bewilders the most, with structures like Louvre Museum, Arc de Triomphe and who can forget the great Eiffel Tower, boast Paris and Parisians’ love for art.

-Even with my years of travelling, I have yet to master the art and sense of direction.
+Even with my years of traveling, I have yet to master the art and sense of direction.
 I keep getting love in big cities, small towns or just within a travel location.
 I used to think it was a curse, getting lost in amazing places like Venice, Santorini, Dubai, Barcelona amongst many others opened my eyes to new interesting places.
 Those artistic back lanes that can lead to another amazing discovery of the local people and culture.

-This trip, I have decided to share my experience with film photography, going old school and carrying a bunch of film rolls in my bag, quite the weight by the way and wasn’t easy on my shoulders and back, but definitely worth it.
+This trip, I have decided to share my experience with film photography, going old school and carrying a bunch of film rolls in my bag, quite the weight by the way and wasn’t easy on my shoulders and back, but worth it.

 Plan for a dream destination wedding in Paris followed by a romantic honeymoon.
 Let love speak through every moment, every silence, let it surround you so that nothing echoes but love.
 Hold his/her hand and walk through the city, living in those love stories, you have wished to experience for real.
-It can never be wrong with this city when you are planning to make your wedding and/or honeymoon a romantically memorable one.
+It can never be wrong with this city when you are planning to make your wedding and honeymoon a romantically memorable one.
 The city of love has that spark that brings out the romantic in you.

 Let your wedding in Paris be a memorable affair for you and your life partner.
-Everything, from the lights, to the flower arrangement, the food and the feeling of love between you and your love will speak volumes of romance.
+Everything, from the lights to the flower arrangement, the food and the feeling of love between you and your love will speak volumes of romance.
 All the arrangements will amalgamate into the air and create the perfect aura so that you enjoy every bit of it.

-You want to secure everything, don’t you, so that you can relive those moments time and again.
+You want to secure everything, don’t you so that you can relive those moments time and again.
 You want everything to be captured splendidly so that your wedding photographs speak; they take anyone looking at them into the moment itself.

 I am hoping that my images would give you a relaxed and artistic experience of Paris, France.